 3. What is Excel

 The world is run on Excel.
+Excel has more than 750 million users.
 It’s used for structured data entry, to organize, classify, manage that data, and to perform simple analysis of that data.
 It’s used for simple and quick solutions to complex problems where alternative solutions would take substantially more time.

 Excel is built upon the concept of a workbook, which is a collection of a number of worksheets.
 A workbook also can contain VBA / Office Script code.